 - Patented iAdapt 2.0 Navigation with VSlam technology allows the robot to map its surroundings to...

 Final Verdict – Which one to Choose?

-If you wish to buy the best robot vacuum model that is out there, the 980 model is recommended for you.
-The intuitive navigation, powerful motor for cleaning carpeted surfaces and digital map reports are some of the highlights of this device.
+If you wish to buy the best robot vacuum model that is out there, the 980 models are recommended for you.
+The intuitive navigation, powerful motor for cleaning carpeted surfaces, and digital map reports are some of the highlights of this device.

-The 960 model is recommended for everyday cleaning of small spaces and for those who do not need the extra suction power for carpeted surfaces.
+The 960 models is recommended for everyday cleaning of small spaces and for those who do not need the extra suction power for carpeted surfaces.

-So, this is all you need to know about the iRobot Roomba 960 vs 980 comparison.
+So, this is all you need to know about the iRobot Roomba 960 vs 980 comparisons.

 Which out of the two Roomba’s you like the most, let us know in the comments section below!